Common questions when considering Google Workspace

 Already a Google Workspace customer?
 Go to our support page.

-With Google Workspace, you'll receive a number of additional business-grade services not included with Google’s free consumer apps.
-These services include: custom business email @yourcompany, twice the amount of cloud storage across Gmail and Drive, 24/7 phone and email support, 99.9% guaranteed uptime on business email, interoperability with Microsoft Outlook, additional security options like two-step authentication and SSO, and administrative controls for user accounts.
+With Google Workspace, you'll receive a number of additional business-grade services which are not included with Google's free consumer apps.
+These services include: custom business email @yourcompany, twice the amount of cloud storage across Gmail and Drive, 24/7 phone and email support, 99.9% guaranteed uptime on business email, interoperability with Microsoft Outlook, additional security options such as two-step authentication and SSO, and administrative controls for user accounts.

-We’ve found that many of our customers are able to eliminate their existing productivity suites and rely exclusively on Google Workspace to create different kinds of files, including text documents, spreadsheets, and presentations.
-You can work on those files in real time with other people and store them in the cloud with Google Drive.
-Google Workspace ’s apps work across devices.
+We've found that many of our customers are able to eliminate their existing productivity suites and rely exclusively on Google Workspace to create different kinds of files, including text documents, spreadsheets and presentations.
+You can work on these files with other people in real time and store them in the cloud with Google Drive.
+Google Workspace's apps work across devices.
 Unlike traditional desktop applications, there is no software to install.
-Google Workspace is also compatible with files made in other programs, such as Microsoft Office.
+Google Workspace is also compatible with files created in other programs, such as Microsoft Office.

 Yes.
 A user can have multiple email addresses by creating email aliases such as support@yourcompany.
 You can add up to 30 email aliases for each user.

 Yes.
-Google Workspace migration tools are available for importing your old emails from legacy environments such as Microsoft®, IBM® Notes®, and other email systems.
-For more information on the tools available for data migrations into Google Workspace, see Migrate your organization’s data to Google Workspace .
+Google Workspace migration tools are available for importing your old emails from legacy environments, such as Microsoft®, IBM® Notes® and other email systems.
+For more information on the tools available for data migrations into Google Workspace, see Migrate your organisation’s data to Google Workspace .

 Yes.
 All video and audio streams in Meet are encrypted.
-Users can join securely even when they're off site.
+Users can join securely even if they're off site.